ctraabe/NaviCtrl/README.md

 To do
 --

-- Compass calibration via least-squares ellipsoid
-- Waypoint management
+- Implement "go home" functionality, possibly with a route specified by SD
+- Make baro permanent for GPS nav and remove it from other sources
+  - maintain some fudge factor for smooth transition back to GPS from vision
+  - send a notification to FC of possible discontinuity due to sensor switching

 Intent
 --

 This firmware is intended to wholly replace the MikroKopter ecosystem.
 It may or may not be compatible with the MikroKopter tool in the future, but is not as of now.

-The primary goal of the firmware is to provide unrestricted navigation and fast SD card logging.
+The primary goal of the firmware is to provide unrestricted navigation and to interface with a custom (vision) position sensor.

 Build and install
 --

-This software was developed for use with the Sourcery CodeBench Lite toolchain
+This software was developed for use with the arm-none-eabi gcc toolchain.

 Hex files can be uploaded using the Mikrokopter Tool or the firmware uploader (Linux) available at https://github.com/ctraabe/MKProgrammer